ofelman/HPIA-Repository-Downloader/README.md

-        added function to list current category filters added separate function to modify setting in INI.ps1 file added buttons to increase and decrease output textbox text size
+        added function to list current category filters added separate function to modify setting in INI.ps1 file added buttons to increase and decrease output textbox text size Version 1.41
+        added IP lookup for internet connetion local and remote - useful for debugging... post to HPA's log file